iron-io/iron_dotnet/README.md

 ### Get Messages from a Queue

-Since REST API changed in v3 all messages should be reserved to be processed.
-So, for backward compatibility method Get now reserves messages.
+All messages should be reserved to be processed.
+So, method Get reserves messages.

 ```C#
 // All methods below reserve the message: